HezhiCao/LFNet/README.md

 ### Installation

 Install [TensorFlow](https://www.tensorflow.org/install/).
-The code is tested under TF1.2 GPU version and Python 2.7 (version 3 should also work) on Ubuntu 14.04.
+The code is tested under TF1.13 GPU version and Python 3.6 on Ubuntu 16.04.
 There are also some dependencies for a few Python libraries for data processing and visualizations like `cv2`, `h5py` etc. It's highly recommended that you have access to GPUs.

 #### Compile Customized TF Operators

 The TF operators are included under `tf_ops`, you need to compile them (check `tf_xxx_compile.sh` under each ops subfolder) first.
 Update `nvcc` and `python` path if necessary.
-The code is tested under TF1.2.0.
+The code is tested under TF1.13.1.
 If you are using earlier version it's possible that you need to remove the `-D_GLIBCXX_USE_CXX11_ABI=0` flag in g++ command in order to compile correctly.

 To compile the operators in TF version >=1.4, you need to modify the compile scripts slightly.